amascii/notes/aeneid.md

 Venus tells Aeneas to join forces with King Evander in order to take on Latium.
 She asks Vulcan (Hephaestus) to make Aeneas some armor and a really cool shield, engraved with future events.

 ## BOOK NINE - Enemy at the Gates
+Latins attack; Trojans defend from within city walls and ramparts.
+Nisus and Euryalus are sent to inform Aeneas of the attack.
+On their way, they slaughter many Latin captains, but are eventually caught and killed.

+## BOOK TEN - Captains Fight and Die